thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

   #REDIS_JEDIS_CLUSTER_TOPOLOGY_REFRESH_ENABLED: "true"
   ```

+{% include templates/mqtt-broker/install/cluster-common/configure-license-key.md %}

-## Step 7.
-Installation
+## Installation

 Execute the following command to run the initial setup of the database.
-This command will launch short-living TBMQ pod to provision necessary DB tables, indexes, etc.
+This command will launch a short-living TBMQ pod to provision necessary DB tables, indexes, etc.

 ```bash
 ./k8s-install-tbmq.sh
 ```
 {: .copy-code}

-After this command finish you should see the next line in the console:
+After this command is finished, you should see the next line in the console:

 ```text
 INFO  o.t.m.b.i.ThingsboardMqttBrokerInstallService - Installation finished successfully!